simondilhas/practice_circle/docs/index.md

 ## What Happens in a Circle

 - Meet weekly or bi-weekly (online or local)
+- Check-in
-- Begin with a shared practice of attention or embodiment
+- Begin with a shared practice of standing medidation
 - Explore an open question or theme
 - Rotate facilitation — everyone leads sometimes
-- Capture insights in a shared pad or notebook
+- Capture the practice in a shared repository
 - Reflect together on how the process evolves

 The circle is both **method and mirror** — we learn about ourselves by practicing together.

 ---

-## Who This Is For
+## This Practice Is For

-- People curious about **presence, inquiry, and embodied learning**
+### 1. The Overloaded Modern Individual
+Feeling **disconnected, anxious, or exhausted** by the pace of modern life?
+This practice offers a **grounded, embodied way to rebuild clarity, balance, and calm** —
+a return to presence without retreating into old belief systems.

+---

+### 2. The Reflective Practitioner
+Facilitators, educators, and practitioners in **mindfulness, movement, therapy, design, or creative work**
-- Facilitators, teachers, or learners who value **shared power**
+who value **shared responsibility over hierarchy**.
-- Practitioners from **movement, mindfulness, education, or systems work**
-- Anyone tired of passive learning and ready to **co-create**
+Here you’ll find a **transparent framework** for collaboration, documentation, and collective learning.

+---

+### 3. The Seeker Beyond Religion
+Those looking for **spiritual depth and community** beyond traditional religion or commercial self-help.
+The Practice Circle offers **meaning without dogma**, **structure without control**, and **freedom with accountability** —
+a living practice instead of fixed belief.

+---

-In every circle, everyone contributes — through listening, speaking, documenting, or simply showing up fully.
+In every circle, everyone contributes — by listening, speaking, documenting, and showing up fully.

 ---